marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: datasets
 .. toctree:: postProcessing

-The Utilities module collects some useful functions and classes.
+The Utilities module collects some useful tools like the managment of the Dos, the study of the band structure and the generation of gaussian pulses.
+Moreover the module contains useful tools to ease the computations.
 The module is organized in several files.

 .. toctree:: constants.rst
 .. toctree:: attributeDict.rst